Join the War on Waste

-If we all get on board with small changes to recycle more and reduce waste, we can make a big difference to how much rubbish goes needlessly into landfill up and down the Northern Beaches.
+If we all get on board with small changes to reduce our waste, we can make a big difference to how much rubbish goes needlessly into landfill.

 Choose to Refuse and Re-use

 Simple choices add up and help reduce the amount of waste we generate.